Opportunity School, Class, and Program Guidelines

 Opportunity Class Assignment

 An Opportunity class assignment includes a daily schedule for an Opportunity student that provides at least 180 minutes of daily instructional time in the Opportunity environment.
 It is not the intent of opportunity education to necessarily limit students with identified greater academic, social and developmental needs to only 180 minutes of instructional time, either in opportunity education or for the overall day.
 Students can be in the opportunity class for more than 180 minutes of instructional time.
 Students can, and should as appropriate, also be assigned to the regular classes where the additional full support provided by opportunity education is not needed for the student to be successful.
-Because this schedule replaces (supplants) regular class or school attendance for the entire school day as far as credit for meeting minimum instructional day requirements, attendance of such students is recorded and reported in the Principal Apportionment Attendance software, P-1, P-2, and Annual reports as Opportunity Class Average Daily Attendance (a.d.a.)
-(Education Code [EC] Section 46180.)
+Because this schedule replaces (supplants) regular class or school attendance for the entire school day as far as credit for meeting minimum instructional day requirements, attendance of such students is recorded and reported in the Principal Apportionment Attendance software, P-1, P-2, and Annual reports as Opportunity Class average daily attendance (ADA) (EC Section 46180).

 Opportunity Program Assignment

-In contrast to an Opportunity class assignment to an Opportunity program consist of at least one class period, and no more than 179 minutes in the Opportunity environment, with the balance of at least the minimum day for the student's grade level in the regular school or class.
-Attendance of students on a concurrent schedule is credited to, and reported as, regular school or class a.d.a.
-(EC Section 46180)
+In contrast to an Opportunity class assignment to an Opportunity program consists of at least one class period, and no more than 179 minutes in the Opportunity environment, with the balance of at least the minimum day for the student's grade level in the regular school or class.
+Attendance of students on a concurrent schedule is credited to, and reported as, regular school or class ADA (EC Section 46180).